tjhickey724/compiler_design/notes/parsing/recursive_descent.md

 One we have the useRule table built, we can parse any string just as in the LL(0) example above.

 ## Drawbacks and Work arounds
+Some common grammars have features that make them non-LL(1), but we can usually find workarounds..

+### Left Recursion
 One major problem is that any grammar that is left-recursive can not be LL(1).
 That is if we can find a leftmost derivation starting with $L$ that create a new sentential form also starting with $L$, then the grammar is left recursive.

 Alas, this is pretty common, e.g. addition is left associative and so the natural grammar rule to use is